Automattic/newspack-blocks/README.md

 - Duplicate one of the example block directories in `src/`
 - Rename the directory to the slug of your block.
 - At minimum edit `index.js` and change name and title definitions.
-- Add the block slug to the `production` array in `src/setup/blocks.json`
+- Add the block slug to the `development` and `production` arrays in `build-description.json`
-- If the block requires server-side code add the slug to the `$newspack_blocks_blocks` array in `newspack-blocks.php`
-- Execute `npm run build`.
+- Execute `npm run start`.
 If all went smoothly, you should see a Newspack category in the block picker, and your block should appear within it.

+To override elements of the build process:

+- Create a Build Description JSON file with the overrides.
+Use `build-description.json` as a guide.
+The available fields are:
+	- blocks_development: Array of blocks to be built in development builds.
+All entries must correspond to a directory in `src/blocks`.
+	- blocks_production: Array of blocks to be built in production builds.
+	- block_extensions_development: Array of block extensions to be built in development builds.
+All entries must correspond to a directory in `src/block-extensions`.
+Slashes will be converted to colons, so `core/column` is valid and will cause the contents of `core:column` to be built.
+	- block_extensions_production: Array of block extensions to be built in production builds.
+	- setup_editor: Entry point for editor setup.
+	- setup_view: Entry point for view setup.
+- Execute `npm run start --build-description=./path/to/override/document.json`